abolfazlvahed1/AmozeshyarTimetable/README.md

 ## Notes

+- This script processes all `.html` files in the specified folder.
+Ensure all the course HTML files are placed within that folder.
+- If no course codes are provided, the script will include all available courses.
-- This script does not guarantee that it will contain all courses if the structure of the HTML files in Amozeshyar changes or if there are any problems with the HTML files.
+- If the structure of the HTML files in Amozeshyar changes, or if there are issues with the HTML files, the script may not work as expected.